Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 We also briefly consider the optimization for validating a candidate signal that has been found in a previous search.
 This result, though different from the log-uniform search, is also closely related to the concept of noise matching.

-\item As stated before, an optimized resonant search requires tuning the resonance frequency across the search band.
+\item An optimized resonant search requires tuning the resonance frequency across the search band.
 We assume that the total experiment time is fixed, i.e.

-for some time $T_{\rm tot}$, where the sum is over all circuit configurations/resonance frequencies.
-In this second part, we determine and optimize a value function for the distribution of time across scan steps.
-For a log-uniform search, this corresponds to maximizing the area of the exclusion region in a log-log plot of mass $\nu_{\rm DM}^{0}$ vs. coupling $g_{\rm DM}$.
+for some time $T_{\rm tot}$, where the sum is over all scan steps.
+We determine and optimize a value function for the distribution of time across scan steps.
+For a log-uniform search, the optimization corresponds to maximizing the area of the exclusion region in a log-log plot of mass $\nu_{\rm DM}^{0}$ vs. coupling $g_{\rm DM}$.
 To perform this maximization, we again consider a quantum-limited readout and assume a sufficiently dense scan, where each dark-matter frequency is probed by multiple resonance-frequency steps.
-We build upon the result of the first step optimization by assuming every resonator can be tuned to the optimal value of the coupling coefficient $\xi$.
-We also qualitatively discuss other possible time-allocation value functions, such as those appropriate for QCD-axion dark-matter searches, as well as practical aspects of scan strategy.
+We build upon the result of the first optimization step by assuming every resonator can be tuned to the optimal value of the coupling coefficient $\xi$.
+We also discuss other possible time-allocation value functions, such as those appropriate for QCD-axion dark-matter searches, as well as practical aspects of scan strategy.

 \end{enumerate}